-By the 1841 Census Justus, his wife Elizabeth, and children Henry, Elizabeth and John were living in a house in Bethnal Green.
+By the 1841 Census Justus, his wife Elizabeth, and children Henry and Elizabeth (but curiously not John – who should have been 10, so he may have died young) were living in a house in Bethnal Green.
 I think they have a 50-55 year old shopman, John Peters (who might have been employed to deliver bread) and Eliza Hagis, a 15-20 year old housemaid as well.

 A court case, heard at the Old Bailey on 1st March 1847, gives some interesting insights.